Prospective students interested in undergraduate study should apply directly to the University.

 - For all other programs, consult the Graduate School’s minimum requirements.

-For more information about Finacial Support, see the Graduate > Support page.
+For more information about Financial Support, see the Graduate Financial Support page.
 Students may also wish to contact the director of the particular program (Strode, Creative Writing, etc.) to which they are applying.